daviddalpiaz/appliedstats/prob-and-stat.md

 ##
 ## data:  values by group
 ## t = 1.8234, df = 12, p-value = 0.04662
-## alternative hypothesis: true difference in means is greater than 0
+## alternative hypothesis: true difference in means between group A and group B is greater than 0
 ## 95 percent confidence interval:
 ##  0.1802451       Inf
 ## sample estimates: